On the slow quenching of M* galaxies: heavily-obscured AGNs clarify the picture: Parent and AGN-host galaxy samples

 \subsubsection{Matching of AGN and host galaxy physical properties}

-Radio-loud and X-ray AGN host galaxy properties were recovered from position matching with their NUV--to--K counterparts from the parent sample (Sect. \ref{sect_phys_param}), by using a $0.5^{\prime\prime}$ tolerance radius.\footnote{Some physical parameters are available in XMM-LSS catalogues, but those were derived from early releases of the CFHTLS (namely, T0002 and T0004 for radio-loud and X-ray AGN host galaxies, while the VIPERS-MLS is based on T0007) without homogeneous NUV--to--K photometry.} Aiming to quantify the fraction of galaxies hosting an AGN (see Sect. \ref{sect_results}), we defined the control galaxy samples associated with radio and X-ray observations: namely, the radio and X-ray control samples were selected as the sub-samples (of the parent sample) lying within the footprint of radio and X-ray observations, respectively.
+Radio-loud and X-ray AGN host galaxy properties were recovered from position matching with their NUV--to--K counterparts from the parent sample (Sect.~\ref{sect_phys_param}), by using a $0.5^{\prime\prime}$ tolerance radius.\footnote{Some physical parameters are available in XMM-LSS catalogues, but those were derived from early releases of the CFHTLS (namely, T0002 and T0004 for radio-loud and X-ray AGN host galaxies, while the VIPERS-MLS is based on T0007) without homogeneous NUV--to--K photometry.} Doing so, we could take advantage of the careful identification galaxies, stars and unobscured AGNs performed in the VIPERS-MLS, in order to ensure that we only considered (optically-obscured AGN host) galaxies, the NUV--to--K emission of which is expected to be dominated by the content in stars and dust.

+Aiming to quantify the fraction of galaxies hosting an AGN (see Sect.~\ref{sect_results}), we defined the control galaxy samples associated with radio and X-ray observations: namely, the radio and X-ray control samples were selected as the sub-samples (of the parent sample) lying within the footprint of radio and X-ray observations, respectively.
 Thereby, at $0.2 < z < 0.5$, we obtained 28 radio-loud AGN host galaxies in a parent population of 24386 galaxies and 117 X-ray AGN host galaxies in a parent population of 24619 galaxies, within effective areas of 6.51 deg$^2$ and 6.45 deg$^2$, respectively.